Back to blogs

 Where Is Sapulot?

-Sapulot (sometimes spelled Sapulut) is a district in the Nabawan region of southwestern Sabah, close to the border with Indonesian Kalimantan.
+Sapulot is a village and a river in Nabawan district, in the Interior Division of southwestern Sabah, close to the border with Indonesian Kalimantan.
 It lies beyond Keningau, the main town of the interior highlands, at the point where farmland gives way to hills and then to unbroken forest.

 This is the Murut heartland.
 The Murut are one of Sabah's indigenous peoples, and the villages along the rivers of Sapulot have been their home for generations.
 Learn more about who the Murut people are and their way of life.